JeffofBread/jdwm/README.md

-# jeff_dwm | Patches branch
+# jdwm | Patches branch

- This branch solely exists to hold all the patches used in jeff_dwm.
+ This branch solely exists to hold all the patches used in jdwm.
 None of these are my own, please check out the original authors for license and other information.

 ### Warning, these are the links I **believe** I got them from, though I can not confirm 100%, as I got many of them a while ago, take these links with a grain of salt.